al007ex/moomoo-clone/README.md

    ```

 Use `npm run build:dev` while iterating on the client for an auto-rebuilt bundle, or `npm run dev` to run the server in development mode.

+## Disclaimer

+This is a **non-commercial, educational** fan project and clone of MooMoo.io.
+This project is intended solely for learning purposes and personal use.

+**All original game assets, artwork, trademarks, and intellectual property belong to their respective owners and creators of MooMoo.io.** No copyright infringement is intended.
+All rights to the original game content remain with the original developers.

+This project is not affiliated with, endorsed by, or connected to the official MooMoo.io game or its developers.
+If you are the original creator and have concerns about this project, please reach out and it will be addressed promptly.